-Smoking will be confined to enclosed vehicles or buildings, and other designated areas as listed in the ranger district exhibits.
-The ranger district exhibits are available at www.fs.usda.gov/goto/2016 Fire Restrictions.
+Smoking will be confined within enclosed vehicles or buildings, developed recreation sites and other designated areas as listed in the District exhibits.

 In an effort to reduce the unusual volume of debris laying on the ground, which creates a fire hazard, the Forest Service is offering free wood permits for the rest of the summer.
 “As most people are aware, the combination of drought and insects have caused heavy tree mortality across the Forest,” said Forest Supervisor Kevin Elliott.
 “The personal use wood cutting program is one means for reducing the hazardous material on the ground, and we want to make that program as productive as possible.”
 Permits and location maps are available at the Hume Lake, Western Divide, Kern River Ranger stations, Lake Isabella Office and the Forest Supervisor’s Office in Porterville.